davidgiven/fforth/README.md

 For reference, the version of the standard I've been referring to is: http://lars.nocrew.org/dpans/dpans6.htm

-All standard words USE THE CAPITAL LETTER SPELLING.
+All standard words USE THE ALL CAPITAL LETTERS version of the spelling (so you need to type `BYE` to quit).

 Peculiarities include:

-DOES>
+  - `DOES>`

-    ANS Forth decrees that you can call DOES> multiple times on a word, where each time it changes the code part of the word. fforth doesn't support that.
-If you call DOES> twice here, you end up *appending* the behaviour after the DOES> --- so the old code will be called, then the new code will be called.
+    ANS Forth decrees that you can call DOES> multiple times on a word, where each time it changes the code part of the word. fforth doesn't support that --- you can only call DOES> once.
+(Because I haven't figured out how to make this work with fforth's non-traditional word architecture.)

-READ-FILE filename
+  - `READ-FILE` filename

      Opens and then executes Forth code supplied in the named file.

 There are also a few useful features for debugging, such as slightly useful stack traces when errors occur and optional (at compile time) stack bounds